pbuckner/x-plane_plugins/XPython/docs/source/development/modules/menus.rst

   the menu has a mark next to it that is checked (lit).

- .. note:: In X-Plane 11, "Unchecked" and "NoCheck" are visually identical.
+ .. note:: Since X-Plane 11, "Unchecked" and "NoCheck" are visually identical.
 The
            state is maintained programmatically, so calls to :py:func:`checkMenuItemState` will return the set value, but the user won't see a difference.